kasslent/clc-digital-skills/_lessons/module-6.2.md

         	</ul>
         </nav>

->#### Quick tip : The symbols we used above are called HTML entities.
-Check out some of the available ones [here](http://character-code.com/)
+>#### Quick tip : The symbols we used above are called *HTML entities*.
+Check out [some of the available ones here](http://character-code.com/)
 >
-> 1. Next, in our CSS files, we are going to create a media query for all widths 650px and lower.
-We are going to hide the hamburger and 'close' links unless we are inside the media query.
-We are also going to use a font-family that makes our symbols look better.
+> 1. Next, in our CSS files, we are going to hide the hamburger and close buttons by default.
+That means on screens that are large enough, we'll see the regular menu.
 >
+        	.hamburger, .close{
+			       display: none;
+        	}
+>
+> 1. Now we are going to create a media query for when our device or browser is 650px wide or smaller.
+(You can choose a value that works best for your design, depending on the number of navigation items you have.)
+> When our screens are smaller than 650px, we will show the hamburger and close buttons.
+We are also going to change the font-family to make the symbols we're using look a little better:
+>
         @media(max-width: 650px){
         	.hamburger, .close{
   			    display: block;
   			    font-size: 24px;
   			    font-family: "Lucida Sans Unicode", "Arial Unicode MS";
         	}
         }
 >

-> 1. Outside of our media query we want to hide `.hamburger` and `.close`.
+> 1. We also need to hide the `ul` inside the `nav` when the browser is smaller than 650px.
+Remember, our mobile menu will only show after the user clicks on the hamburger button.
+> We could use `display: none;` to hide our `ul`, but instead we will apply  `position: fixed;` to our `ul` because we want it to take up the whole screen when it is visible.
+We will also position it out-of-sight for now, above the top edge of the viewport.
 >
-        	.hamburger, .close{
-			    display: none;
-        	}
->
-> 1. Now we need to hide ul.main-nav when the browser is smaller than 650px because we just want the hamburger to show up in its place.
-We could use `display-none` to hide our ul but that would not be accessible for screen readers.
-Add the following inside our mobile media query.
-We will make our `ul` position fixed because we will make it take up the whole screen and want it to be fixed overlayed on top of the website.
-We will also position it off-sight above the top edge of the viewport.
->
-        .main-nav {
+        nav ul {
         	position: fixed;
-        	top: -100vh;
+        	top: -100vh; /*vh = vertical height*/
         }
 >
-> 1. Next we'll create a new class for our main-nav that we will trigger to display the menu items again once we click on the hamburger.
+> 1. Next we'll create a new class for our `ul` that we will trigger to display the menu items once we click on the hamburger.
 We will call the class `open-nav`.
 >
-        .main-nav.open-nav {
+        nav ul.open-nav {
         	top: 0;
         }
 >
->Let's try adding both classes to our ul.main-nav to see what it would look like once it's open.
+>Let's try adding the class to our `ul` to see what it would look like once it's open.
 Be sure to have your viewport at 650px or less.
+>**Pro tip:** Recall back to our responsive design class - do you remember how to use the device testing mode in the Developer tools?
-> As you can see, it doesn't look amazing right now.
-It looks too narrow, and boring.
-So let's add some more styles to our .open-nav class inside of the media-query.
+> As you can see, the menu right now looks too narrow.
+So let's add some more styles to our .open-nav class inside of the media-query:
 >
-    .main-nav.open-nav {
+      nav ul.open-nav {
       	top: 0;
       	right: 20px;
       	padding: 2% 10%;
-    	z-index: 2;
+      	z-index: 2; /*the stacking order of items*/
       	background: #550165;
       	width: 100%;
       	height: 100vh;
       }
 >
 > Let's also give the anchors inside of the ul.main-nav in the media-query, the colour white, to contrast better with the purple background.
 >